Updated 16 April 2026

 - Test the mobile preview for each template to check responsive design

-- Upload your logo and set brand colors in the Style Editor
+- Upload your logo and set brand colours in the Style Editor

 - Choose primary and secondary fonts that match your brand